shigau97/shigau97.github.io/README.md

 ## Shivani's Website

-This is the repository for [my website] (https://www.shigau97.github.io).
+This is the repository for [my website](https://shigau97.github.io/).